mjungebl/etree_tag/README.md

 ## Usage
+Best way to get started is to use uv sync to get this up and running.
+Otherwise set up an environment with the requirements listed above. (only mutagen and tqdn need to be installed if using python 3.11 or greater.
+I used 3.13)
 My current recommendation is to run this from the tagger.py script.
 In the section at the bottom, change the "parentfolderpath" to the path to a folder that contains show folders.
 I'd create a new folder and copy one or two shows into that folder and see how it works rather than running it on a lot of files at once.